dmarcotte/ember-chess/README.md

 * A completely different "view" would be a compelling demonstration of the app architecture.
-Should be easy to instantiate a gameController (but no SC.Views), and step through it console.logging each move on a text 'board')
+Should be easy to instantiate a gameController (but no Em.Views), and step through it console.logging each move on a text 'board')

 * The unicode pieces are fun, but it'd be nice to have some slick images